Femoral Anteversion in Children

 The symptoms of femoral anteversion may seem like other health problems.
 Make sure

 your child sees their healthcare provider for a diagnosis.

 How is femoral anteversion diagnosed in a child?

-Femoral anteversion is often detected when a child is 4 to 6 years old.
-You may also
+Femoral anteversion is often detected when a child is between ages 4 and 6.
+You may

-first notice it when your child is starting to learn how to walk.
-But it may be present
+also first notice it when your child is learning to walk.
+But it may be present in

 Your child’s healthcare provider can diagnose femoral anteversion with a physical

 exam.
-During the exam, he or she asks about your child’s birth history and if other
+During the exam, they will ask about your child’s birth history and if other

 family members are known to have the condition.
 Your child usually will not need X-rays.